jyidiego/jyidiego.github.io/source/_posts/2014-02-17-exploring-jclouds-a-python-developers-point-of-view.markdown

 Here the constant ZONE was defined by the static import of org.jclouds.examples.rackspace.cloudblockstorage.Constants.* however any string defining a valid zone (i.e. "IAD", "ORD", "DFW", "SYD") would work.
 Next let's create the cloud server.
-Because createNodesInGroup blocks till the cloud server is created, let's put the method call createNodesInGroup in its own thread so that we don't have to wait for it to finish.
+Because the method createNodesInGroup blocks till the cloud server is created, let's put the method call createNodesInGroup in its own thread so that we don't have to wait for it to finish.